-It had always been on my list of cities to visit, and I knew that there was a plethora of reasons to go there.
+It had always been on my list of cities to visit, and I knew that there is a plethora of reasons to go there.
 But somehow I’d never quite got around to it.

 So when I was recently asked if I’d like to review the Queensberry Hotel, I was very happy to accept the invitation.
 I’d heard a lot about the Queensberry, and was keen to see for myself if it was as good as everyone says.

-And after all, what could be nicer than spending the night in an elegant boutique hotel in one of the most elegant cities in the UK?
+And after all, what could be nicer than spending the night in an beautiful boutique hotel in one of the most elegant cities in the UK?

 The History of the Queensberry Hotel